Moo-Ack-Productions/bpy-build/CONTRIBUTING.md

 # Contributing Guide
 Hey there, looks like you're interested in contributing to Bpy-Build!
 To get started, read this guide which has a lot of important information regarding contributions.

+> [!CAUTION]
+> For those that have contributed to MCprep in the past, note that BpyBuild has stricter contributing requirements in comparison.

 This guide will assume you already know how to use Git and understand enough Python to know how to use type annotations.

 # Building Bpy-Build